 Picture a combination of a patio and jungle gym, and what you have is a catio.
 These screened-in structures provide a safe way for cats to enjoy the great outdoors while giving them access to tunnels, stairs and towers.
 You can buy a design and build it yourself or have a professional build it, or you can buy them pre-built.
 Warning: Catios don’t necessarily protect cats from all outdoor dangers, including cruel people, so only allow supervised access.

-Check out the Companion Animals section on PETA’s website for more ways to keep your animals safe and happy.
+Check out the Animal Companions section on PETA’s website for more ways to keep your animals safe and happy.